 In November 2009, the company launched the first of many LG phones running the Android operating system.
 The LG GW620 (aka LG Eve or LG InTouch Max) featured a touch-screen display that slid up to expose a QWERTY keyboard underneath.

 In the years that followed, LG released all manners of Android-powered smartphones, helping it become a top-five manufacturer globally.
-However, in recent years, the company has fallen out of the top five but still sits comfortably in the top ten.
+However, in 2021, the company hadn’t seen a big hit in years and decided to close the doors of its smartphone division entirely.

 What does LG offer?

-We’re going to tell you all about the current lines of LG phones, but first, we’re going to talk about all the non-phone products the company offers.
+We’re going to tell you all about the most recent lines of LG phones, but first, we’re going to talk about many of the non-phone products the company offers.
 Since LG is such a massive corporation, there isn’t much in the way of gadgetry that it doesn’t manufacture.
 An article summarizing every electronic LG product would be very, very long indeed.

 LG might be one of the best consumer television manufacturers in the world.
 Although Samsung definitely gives it a run for its money, an LG TV is probably one of the best in its class when compared to the competition.
 LG’s success in this market is a major source of its revenue.